 The measure estimates hospital-level 30-day all-cause RSRRs following elective primary THA/TKA using hierarchical logistic regression models.
 In brief, the approach simultaneously models data at the patient and hospital levels to account for variance in patient outcomes within and between hospitals (Normand and Shahian, 2007).
 At the patient level, it models the log-odds of readmission within 30 days of discharge using age, sex, selected clinical covariates, and a hospital-specific intercept.
-At the hospital level, it models the underlying risk of a readmission at the hospital, after accounting for patient risk.
+At the hospital level, it models the hospital-specific intercepts as arising from a normal distribution.
+The hospital intercept represents the underlying risk of a readmission at the hospital, after accounting for patient risk.
 The hospital-specific intercepts are given a distribution to account for the clustering (non-independence) of patients within the same hospital.
 If there were no differences among hospitals after adjusting for patient risk, the hospital intercepts should be identical across all hospitals.